 - 1 tbsp Fresh Lemon Juice

-- 1 tbsp Parsley, chopped
+- 1 tablespoon Parsley, chopped

 - Scoop the avocado flesh into a small mixing bowl and mash well with a fork.
 Add the lemon and parsley and mix well

 - Ripe avocados work best.
 You want it to be easy to mash.

 - I love to use an egg maker when making hard-boiled eggs as you can set and forget.
 If boiling use your preferred method but be careful not to overcook them to the point that the yolk starts to turn grey.